Silverfish (Lespisma saccharina)

 - They are extremely common in Ireland and are usually seen in moist, humid areas in the home, such as bathrooms, basements, and attics.

-- They feed off moulds and starchy materials like cereals, flour, sweet foods, paper, curtains and wallpaper items.
+- They feed off molds and starchy materials like cereals, flour, sweet foods, paper, curtains, and wallpaper items.
 They can also survive by eating human debris such as hair or dead skin.

-- Silverfish can live up to a year without food, but require an environment of high humidity.
+- They can live up to a year without food, but require an environment of high humidity.

 - They move fast and are by nature nocturnal.

-The vast majority of calls we receive are located in Dublin city centre, and apartments rather than houses.
+The vast majority of calls we receive for silverfish treatments are located in Dublin city centre, and apartments rather than houses.

 - One option is to install a dehumidifier in your home.